Hypothesis testing on invariant subspaces of non-diagonalizable matrices with applications to network statistics: Setup

+We define the framework for the invariant and singular subspace inference problems.
+For a $p\times p$ matrix $M$, the columns of the $p\times q$ matrix $R$ span a right-invariant subspace of dimension $q$ iff the relation

-The main limitation of the existing approaches is that we have to assume that $M$ is such that $\Gamma M$ is symmetric for a positive definite symmetric matrix $\Gamma$.
-We illustrate this issue with \begin{example} The matrix $M_{1}$ is symmetric in the metric of $\Gamma$ for
+holds for some not necessarily full-rank $q\times q$ matrix $\Lambda$ with the analogous relationship $L^{\trans}M=\Lambda L^{\trans}$ and $R^{-1}=L^{\trans}$.
+In this case, the columns of $R$ span a right-invariant subspace of $M$.
+For inference on eigenvectors, a requirement by \citet{Tyler1981} is that there exists a positive definite symmetric matrix $\Gamma$ such that $\Gamma M$ is symmetric, which we relax.
+We illustrate this condition in \begin{example} The matrix $M_{1}$ is symmetric in the metric of $\Gamma$ for